TRusselo/qolsysgw-xfinity/README.md

 ### Installing AppDaemon

-Qolsys Gateway is an AppDaemon automation, which means it depends on a working and running version of AppDaemon, connected to your Home Assistant.
+Xfinity Gateway is an AppDaemon automation, which means it depends on a working and running version of AppDaemon, connected to your Home Assistant.
 You can find all the resources necessary in AppDaemon's documentation about how to [install AppDaemon][appdaemon-install] and how to